📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Step 1.
 Preheat Oven

-In a medium bowl put 3/4 cup of flour together with 3/4 cup of golden brown sugar, 1/2 teaspoon of salt, and 1/4 teaspoon of cinnamon, then mix well until blended nicely.
+In a large bowl, put 3/4 cup of all purpose flour together with 3/4 cup of golden brown sugar, 1/2 teaspoon of salt, and 1/4 teaspoon of cinnamon, then mix well until blended nicely.
+Set the flour mixture aside for now.

 For the topping, add three-fourths cup of flour with three-fourths cup of golden brown sugar, one-half teaspoon of salt, and one-fourth teaspoon of cinnamon.
 Mix well.